Young Army Cadets National Movement: Activities of the Young Army Movement

 The Central Band of Young Army Cadet Movement was established in 2014.
 Since December 2017, the team has been actively participating in the concert activities of the Consolidated Children and Youth Brass Bands of Moscow.
+According to Russian youth militarization scholar Ian Garner, the movement's activities have increasingly been focused on digital engagement, with social media, viral trends, and participation online being added to traditional elements.

 Events

+On 12 December 2017, a ceremony was held at Shaykovka air base near Kirov, Kaluga Oblast when a fleet of Tu-22M3 returned from the Russian intervention in the Syrian civil war and representatives of Yunarmiya were among those who received the returning crews from their bombing missions.

 YAM participated in Russian International Army Games military competition event.

-Sanctions

-In July 2022 the EU imposed sanctions on Young Army Cadets National Movement in relation to the 2022 Russian invasion of Ukraine.